Frequently Asked Questions

 What is the shelf life of Activator Capsules?

-The Activator Capsules last 2 years from the date they were produced.
+The Activator Capsules last a minimum of 3 years from the date they were produced.

 On what types of surfaces can I use Force of Nature?

-Yes you can use Force of Nature on sealed stone like granite.
+Yes Force of Nature is safe to use on sealed stone.
 Unlike vinegar, Force of Nature is safe on sealed stone because of the chemistry change that happens when the solution is electrolyzed.

 Has Force of Nature been tested by an independent party?